-19 DECEMBER 2020 - 18 APRIL 2021 FREE ENTRY NGV INTERNATIONAL | LEVEL 3

-Look 27, top and skirt is an ensemble from Tomo Koizumi's critically acclaimed first collection, presented at New York Fashion Week in February 2019.
+TOMO KOIZUMI UNTIL 18 APRIL 2021 FREE ENTRY NGV INTERNATIONAL | LEVEL 3 Look 27, top and skirt is an ensemble from Tomo Koizumi's critically acclaimed first collection, presented at New York Fashion Week in February 2019.
 Characteristic of his practice, the work is maximalist in scale and uses metres of vibrantly coloured Japanese organza fabric, first formed into ruffles and then machine-stitched together to create the garment.
 On average, each garment uses between fifty and eighty metres of material.
 The polychromatic sensibility is also a direct consequence of the limited quantities of organza available to Koizumi.
 Choosing to work within this particular set of design constraints is a strategy that the designer believes will consistently push him to create something new.
 Look 27 embodies Koizumi's exuberant aesthetic, the rainbow-hued ruffles expressive of his stated intention to make fashion that radiates 'pure joy and beauty'.
 Koizumi is an emerging Japanese fashion designer who became the breakout star of the autumn-winter 2019 fashion season.
 Previously working as a costume designer in Tokyo, with his own brand since 2011, Koizumi captured worldwide attention after one of his customised ruffled ensembles was worn by Lady Gaga in 2016.
 In 2018 he gained further prominence via Instagram, when his work was brought to the attention of influential English stylist Katie Grand, who helped to orchestrate the presentation of his debut collection at New York Fashion Week in February 2019.
 The NGV warmly thanks Triennial Major Supporters Krystyna Campbell-Pretty AM & Family, Triennial Supporters Tania & Sam Brougham, Tommy Hilfiger Australia, PVH Brands, Triennial Circle donors Rob Gould and SIRAP Art Collective as well as donors to the 2020 NGV Annual Appeal for their support.

-Tomo Koizumi, Tokyo (fashion house) Tomo Koizumi (designer)

-Look 27, top and skirt, 2019 designed, 2020 made (detail), autumn-winter 2019.
-National Gallery of Victoria, Melbourne.
-Purchased with funds donated by Krystyna Campbell-Pretty AM and Family, Tania and Sam Brougham, Tommy Hiffiger Australia, PVH Brands, Rob Gould, SIRAP Art Collective and donors to the 2020 NGV Annual Appeal, 2020 © Tomo Koizumi
+NGV Triennial 2020 installation view of Tomo Koizumi, Tokyo (fashion house); Tomo Koizumi (designer) Look 27, top and skirt designed 2019, made 2020, autumn-winter 2019, Proposed acquisition with funds donated by Krystyna Campbell-Pretty AM and Family, Tania and Sam Brougham, Tommy Hilfiger Australia, PVH Brands, Rob Gould, SIRAP Art Collective and donors to the 2020 NGV Annual Appeal, 2020 © Tomo Koizumi.
+Photo: Sean Fennessy